 At a glance, a PMI above 50 indicates expansion and a PMI below 50 shows contraction.
 50 is therefore the threshold between improvement in a sector and decline in that sector.

-The PMI for manufacturing in Puerto Rico was down in February compared with January, across all five of the metrics included.
-At 50.7, it was still above the threshold, suggesting that manufacturing is in fact picking up steam since Hurricane Maria.
-In September, the PMI was 33.1, with every respondent to the survey reporting that their facilities had been affected by the hurricanes.
+The most recent PMI available for manufacturing in Puerto Rico is for January 2019, when it was at 54.40.
+This is above the threshold, and higher than it had been in most of 2018.
+Directly after Hurricane Maria, in September 2017, the PMI was 33.1, with every respondent to the survey reporting that their facilities had been affected by the hurricanes.

-One third of manufacturing businesses still didn’t have reliable electricity in February.
-Nearly half were still lacking reliable telecommunications.
-Once these basic services are fully restored, the data indicate that Puerto Rico should be in a stronger position to expand its manufacturing base.
+The PMI has frequently been above the threshold since electricity and telecommunications were restored.
+With these basic services fully functional, the data indicate that Puerto Rico should be in a stronger position to expand its manufacturing base.